jonaskromer/pichess/docs/development.md

 | `sbt scalafmtAll` | Format all source files (required before committing) |
 | `sbt coverage test coverageReport` | Run tests with coverage report |

 Coverage is enforced at 100%.
-The build fails if any line is uncovered. `Main.scala` and `WebController.scala` are excluded from coverage measurement.
+The build fails if any line is uncovered — every file in `src/main/scala`, including `Main.scala` and `WebController.scala`, is measured.
+Use `scripts/check-coverage.py` after a `coverageReport` run to inspect uncovered lines per file.

 Tests use **zio-test** (`ZIOSpecDefault`).
 Each test spec is an `object` extending `ZIOSpecDefault` with a `def spec` that returns a `Spec` tree of `suite(...)` and `test(...)` blocks.
 Assertions use `assertTrue(...)`.
 Service/repository tests provide layers via `.provide(layer)` on the suite.